SamHSoftware/PhD/wave-pipeline/PixelClassifer2_Edited/ReadMe.txt

+NB: I did not develop this code, which was writted by Marcelo Cicconet.
+This copy of his work contains a number of edits which have made it compatible with my pipeline.
+I have also included a new function ```PixelClassifer2```, which is used for semgnetation within the main pipeline.

 A single-layer Random Forest model for pixel classification (image segmentation).

 This code is based on
 https://github.com/HMS-IDAC/MLRFS